vestrel00/contacts-android/docs/dev-notes.md

 allows the creation of new groups with existing titles.
 In newer versions, duplicate titles are not allowed.
 Therefore, this library does not allow for duplicate titles.

-> In newer versions, the group with the duplicate title gets deleted either automatically by the
+> ℹ️ In newer versions, the group with the duplicate title gets deleted either automatically by the
 > Contacts Provider or when viewing groups in the native Contacts app.
 It's not an immediate failure
 > on insert or update.
 This could lead to bugs!